sharismlab/emotional-china/README.markdown

 How to use it
 ----

     #start the redis server
     $ redis-server

     #for the node server
     $ ./emo web

-    for the sina crawler
+    #for the sina crawler
     $ ./emo crawler

-    for the training process
+    #for the training process
     $ ./emo trainer

+You can now access to the interface through http://localhost:4000